marshomics/shufflonfinder/README.md

 # shufflonfinder

 Annotate shufflon structures in bacterial genomes.
-Searches predicted proteins against a library of HMM profiles targeting shufflon-associated recombinases (e.g. Rci), extracts flanking DNA around each hit, detects inverted repeats in those flanking regions using EMBOSS einverted, filters for dense IR clusters where at least one repeat arm overlaps a coding sequence, and produces merged GFF annotations with windowed output for each candidate shufflon locus.
+Searches predicted proteins against a library of HMM profiles targeting shufflon-associated recombinases (e.g. Rci), extracts flanking DNA around each hit, detects inverted repeats in those flanking regions using EMBOSS einverted, applies motif-based refinement to recover sfx recognition sites missed by pairwise alignment, filters for dense IR clusters, and produces merged GFF annotations with windowed output and Clinker visualisations for each candidate shufflon locus.

 ## How it works

-The pipeline runs seven steps in sequence:
+The pipeline runs eight steps in sequence:

 1. **Prokka** annotates raw genome FASTAs to produce protein sequences (.faa), gene coordinates (.gff), and contigs (.fna).
 Skipped when you supply pre-annotated inputs via a sample sheet.